 Canadian Progress Club Children’s Charitable Society

 In 2001, local Progress Clubs started the Children’s Charitable Society to provide food, clothing and other essentials to children in need.
 It is through the Canadian Progress Club Children’s Charitable Society (CPCCCS) that the Canstruction® event is organized.
-This is our 9th year, having raised 150,000 pounds of food to date, for food banks in Edmonton, St. Albert and Sherwood Park.
+2023 is our 13th year, having raised 208,085 pounds of food to date for local food banks.

 Optical Illusion – many structures contain text, images or logos using different colored labels.
 We challenge you to view these through the lens of a camera and experience these images come to life!